-There are 2 accounts in the Bible of this occasion.
-The other is I Chronicles 21, which adds some details and clarifies some parts of the story.
+There are two accounts in the Bible of this occasion.
+The first is II Samuel 24 and the other is I Chronicles 21, which adds some details and clarifies some parts of the story.
 But we’re going to look at the II Samuel 24 account.
 It’s an account involving a big sin in the later years of David’s life.

 But there’s more to be seen in this story than just a demonstration of God’s amazing grace.